-The Research: Many media – billboards, TV, newspapers, skywriters, etc – can promote your brand.
-Each has different impacts.
+The Research: You can promote your mission on many media – billboards, TV, newspapers, pamphlets, skywriters, etc. Each has different impacts.
 And different costs.
-Here’s a look at the research that compares expense and results.
-(This is information you will want to keep for reference.)
+You can also burn money by using media with limited enduring impact on your brand.
+So, here is a look at the research that compares expense and results.
+(This is information you will want to print and keep for reference.)

-The Key Yardstick: Of three basic metrics, number of impressions is the most important: the number of times your brand elements (logo, positioning statement, etc.) are exposed to individual observers through print, broadcast or other media.
-(The other two metrics are Frequency and Reach.
+The Key Yardstick: Of three basic media-impact metrics, number of impressions is the most important.
+Definition: the number of times your brand elements (logo, positioning statement, etc.) are exposed to individual observers through a specific print, broadcast or other communications medium (The other two metrics are Frequency and Reach.
 You can find the definitions in our Glossary.)

-The Generalities: A quick peek at the results, from low to high.
+The Generalities: A quick peek at impressions, from low to high.

 - The lowest average Cost Per Impression is $00.002 (two hundredths of a penny) for a billboard advertisement and $00.003 for an ad on a webpage.